green-coding-solutions/documentation/content/en/docs/measuring/measuring-locally.md

 Please access your report with the ID: XXXX-XXXX ...
 ```

-Now you can view the report as the first item in your metrics dashbard at [http://metrics.green-coding.local:9142/request.html](http://metrics.green-coding.local:9142/request.html)
+Now you can view the report as the first item in your metrics dashboard at [http://metrics.green-coding.internal:9142/request.html](http://metrics.green-coding.internal:9142/request.html)

 ## Cron mode

-If you have [installed a cronjob →]({{< relref "installation-linux" >}}) you can insert a new job at [http://metrics.green-coding.local:9142/request.html](http://metrics.green-coding.local:9142/request.html)
+If you have [installed a cronjob →]({{< relref "installation-linux" >}}) you can insert a new job at [http://metrics.green-coding.internal:9142/request.html](http://metrics.green-coding.internal:9142/request.html)

 <p align="center">
   <img src="/img/add-new-project.webp" width="80%" title="Cron mode job insertion for green metrics tool">